Advanced Search

 Search XMP Ratings

-You can filter your search results by preset XMP ratings.
+You can filter search results using XMP rating presets on macOS.

 • All